• Skip to primary navigation

 Brown sugar is used in a variety of dishes, from baked goods like cookies and cakes to savory meats and sauces.

-It acts as a natural preservative and can add moisture and depth of flavor to a recipe.
+It is a natural preservative and can add moisture and depth of flavor to a recipe.

-Whether you’re a seasoned chef or a beginner cook, understanding the properties of brown sugar is crucial for creating delicious and nuanced dishes.
+Whether you're a seasoned chef or a beginner cook, understanding the properties of brown sugar is important for creating delicious and subtle dishes.

 Differences Between Piloncillo and Brown Sugar